 Putting the ‘And’ in Marketing vs. Sales

 A marketing vs. sales mentality continues to exist in many companies today.
 Whether this division is due to competitive attitudes between two of the most important departments in the revenue generating engine or simply the result of a siloed business structure, it does more than just kill workplace morale.
 The marketing vs. sales mentality creates dangerous misalignment that can hurt the bottom line.
+If youhave a look here, these guys are great in providing the best marketing advice.

 To combat the divide between marketing and sales, TenFold’s CEO Dan Sincavage argues that it’s time to file away the tired sports analogies that typically frame the relationship in exchange for a musical theater metaphor.
 Viewed through this lens, marketing represents the behind-the-scenes stagework, while sales represents the actors who put all of that backstage work into action.
 This metaphor effectively captures the importance of collaboration between the two departments.